arnaud-carre/arnaud-carre.github.io/aboutme.md

 subtitle: Everything you always wanted to know
 ---

 My name is Arnaud Carré.
 I also use the nickname **Leonard** from **Oxygene** in the demoscene micro society.

-### My story

-I started programming in Basic on a Amstrad CPC 6128.
-Then I bought an Atari ST and serious things started when we founded the "Oxygene" demo crew with good friends.
-I started professional programming for video game industry back in 1994 (yes you can call me boomer).
-Currently working as Graphics Engineer at Unity
+Serious things started when I learned assembly programming and founded the "Oxygene" demo crew with good friends around 1990 (yes you can call me boomer)
+For a living I'm currently a graphics engineer at Unity, mostly working with modern hardware and GPU.
+In my spare time I still enjoy programming demo effects or tools for retro computers such as Atari ST and Amiga 500.

+I think these two worlds (retro & modern) have a lot in common.
+Modern techniques could be applied efficiently in the retro world, and vice versa.

+This is what I want to focus on in my blog.

+### Links

 During years I released plenty of demos <a href="https://www.pouet.net/user.php?who=845&show=credits" target="_blank">(you can see a list on pouet.net)</a>

+Despite Elon, <a href="https://twitter.com/leonard_coder" target="_blank">I'm time to time on Twiter</a>